 Safe Return to In-Person & Continuity of Services Plan

 Seeds of Health has returned to a five day, in-person instruction model and is adhering to the health protocols outlined in our Safe Return to In-Person & Continuity of Services Plan below.
 Seeds of Health has also been awarded funds through the Elementary and Secondary School Emergency Relief (ESSER) III grant Program.
 See the ESSER III Stakeholder Letter below for Seeds of Health fund recommended allocations.

 Seeds of Health Elementary, Tenor High School, and Veritas High School

-We will continue to provide Grab-and-Go breakfast and lunch bags for families interested in this service.
-Daily pick-up will be Monday-Friday at the following sites:
+If a school closure were to happen Seeds of Health would provide Grab-and-Go breakfast and lunch bags for families interested in this service.

 Additional AssistanceHunger Task Force anticipates food pantry and program closures and decreased access to emergency food as a result of the outbreak.
 In response, Hunger Task Force has created a list of confirmed, trusted sites that are providing food safely and reliably.
 Click here to see a map of the sites.

-In addition to our daily instruction to all students, the special education team will continue to provide specially designed instruction as outlined in their individual education plans (IEP).
-These services will be through virtual face to face time on Google Hangout, email, Google Chat, and resources send home by their special education teacher.
+If a school closure were to happen, the special education team would provide specially designed instruction as outlined in their individual education plans (IEP).
+These services would be through virtual face to face time on Google Hangout, email, Google Chat, and resources send home by their special education teacher.

 Student Mental and Physical Health Resources During COVID-19